data-integrations/google-cloud/docs/Datastore-batchsource.md

 **Project ID**: Google Cloud Project ID, which uniquely identifies a project.
 It can be found on the Dashboard in the Google Cloud Platform Console.

+**Service Account**  - service account key used for authorization
-**Service Account File Path**: Path on the local file system of the service account key used for authorization.
-Can be set to `auto-detect` when running on a Dataproc cluster.
+* **File Path**: Path on the local file system of the service account key used for authorization.
+Can be set to 'auto-detect' when running on a Dataproc cluster.
 When running on other clusters, the file must be present on every node in the cluster.
+* **JSON**: Contents of the service account JSON file.

 **Schema**: Schema of the data to read.
 Can be imported or fetched by clicking the `Get Schema` button.